-- Gross profit, excluding net investment income, interest income and other income, interest expense, and net realized gains and losses on sale of investments, plus - · Employee-related expense, plus - Professional fees and other, plus - Depreciation and amortization (allocated to cost of revenue).
+- Gross profit, excluding net investment income, interest income and other income, plus - Employee-related expense, plus

+- Professional fees and other, plus - Depreciation and amortization (allocated to cost of revenue).

 See "- Non-GAAP Financial Measures" for a reconciliation of total revenue to adjusted gross profit.